 How to make video banner ads with Bannerflow

-With Bannerflow, the production of in-banner video ads couldn’t be simpler.
-Within Bannerflow, there are easy-to-use video widgets, which make placing video in your banner a breeze.
-There are also widgets for embedding videos hosted on Youtube and Vimeo.
-All of which makes creating video banners hassle free and painless.
+Using Creative Studio, the production of in-banner video ads couldn’t be simpler.
+Within Bannerflow’s next generation ad creator there are easy-to-use video widgets, which make placing video in your banner a breeze.
+Thus, Creative Studio makes creating video banners hassle free and painless!

 To put it mildly, using Bannerflow’s video widgets is a much better solution than manually coding a video banner.
 As well as being faster for building a single banner, using a creative management platform means exceptional scalability.
 Building an entire in-banner video campaign, of different sized banners, across devices, and markets, can take minutes, rather than days.

 Plus, use a CMP like Bannerflow and you can manage a campaign in real-time too, optimising your in-banner videos via analytics.